mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 ### Phase Two

 THIS SECTION NEEDS A LOT OF WORK - ADDRESSING DUPLICATION WITH THE ABOVE AND INTEGRATING ANALYSIS

+**Transition to Phase 2 due to feedback**

+Key extracts from participant feedback follow.

+- Feedback from one family that dropped out as production changed from planning and asset design to implementation in code.
+The felt alienated by the "hardcore coding" that was happening around them.
+- There was a general consensus that the process was too long general consensus
+- more or work out right format

 Phase two presented key challenges.
 The first was to try to present the essence of my evolving learning design of phaser and a code playground to  PGCE students in a smaller time scale.
 And in the process of preparing a 90 minute workshop for the Mozilla conference